 Most parents and children are resilient and are able to take good care of their child.
 That does not mean they don’t feel strong emotions or may feel quite depressed along the way.
 (Barrera et al., 2004).

 This also doesn’t mean you shouldn’t seek help along the way, even if you know you’ll be OK in the end.
-Parents with good social support are better able to support their sick children (REFS to be added)
+Parents with good social support are better able to support their sick children.

-About one-third of parents and children actually score above clinical levels of depression and anxiety at any one time (REFS to be added).
+About one-third of parents and children actually score above clinical levels of depression and anxiety at any one time.